marcelrv/nefit_easy_protocol/gasusage.md

 This message provides the gas usage history.

 Values are in kWh with 32 days of history per page.
-As there are 32 entries per page, the current gasusage pointer needs to be divided by 32
+As there are 32 entries per page, the current gasusage pointer needs to be divided by 32 to have the current day page